 The Wind Band is a medium for performance that has a long history in the evolution of music.
-This article features the literature of wind band and the Famous Wind Band Composers who helped build this special niche in the music world.
+This article will explore the Famous Wind Band Composers — The History and Literature who helped build this special niche in the music world.

 Two of the finest American composers were Copland and Sousa.
 Their music is performed on a regular basis throughout the world.
 Both are considered among the most Famous Wind Band Composers.

 Original Compositions or Arrangements?

 For clarification, it is important to distinguish between original compositions and musical arrangements.
 A composer creates original music compositions for specific ensembles.